sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 The input should contain all the client-related values needed to create a group, such as group keys and the encrypted group key by the user's public key.

-Upon successful API request, the resulting group ID will be returned.
+Upon a successful API request, the resulting group ID will be returned.

 :::: tabs#p